How have Washingtonians used the courts to protect their civil liberties?

 - American Civil Liberties Union of Washington

-- York v.
-Wahkiakum: Washington State Supreme Court decision issued on March 12, 2008, holds that suspicionless drug testing of student athletes is unconstitutional.
+- Washington State Supreme Court decision issued on March 12, 2008, holds that suspicionless drug testing of student athletes is unconstitutional.

 - Boldt Decision: United States v.
 State of Washington